roackim/mi50-92mm-shroud/README.md

 The conception is specifically tailored for **92mm x 92mm x 25mm fans** (I recommend the **Arctic P9 Max**  for its high static pressure and affordability).

+NOTE: some screws are not a perfect fit, as the placement for some of the GPU's m2 holes is not perfect yet.
+This could be improved.
 ---

 ![Shroud Bottom Overview](img/MI50_92mm_cooler_bot.png)